-- If Service Launcher is not running, in the GNOME top menu, select Applications > Harmony 20 [Edition] > \$\frac{\sqrt{1}}{\sqrt{2}}\$ Service Launcher. - If Service Launcher is already running, click on its icon st in the system tray.
+- 2. Do one of the following: - If Service Launcher is not running, in the GNOME top menu, select Applications > Harmony24 [Edition] > St. Service Launcher. - If Service Launcher is already running, click on its icon 🛼 in the system tray.

 - 3. In the Application parameters section of the Preferences tab, make sure that the Launch on login option is checked, so that services configured in Service Launcher automatically launch when you log in to your account. - 4.
 Select the ToonBoom Process tab. - 5.
 Make sure the Schedule option is checked. - 6.
 Click on Launch to verify that the batch processing service launches successfully through Service Launcher. - 7.
 Check the Launch when Service Launcher starts option. - 8.
 In the top menu, select Server > Save All Settings.